TomaszJaniszta/Angular_Tetris-game-service-v.2/README.md

 - lists of results and events with filters,
 - active forms,
 - active effects
-- and other elements created during educational activities.
+- and other elements created during educational activities